Obituaries include far more than a collection of details about someone who has died. Obituaries can give a glimpse into the life of the deceased.

 - Extended family: If you have space, you can include additional family members such as grandchildren, grandparents, aunts, uncles, nieces, nephews, etc.

-Details about their death (optional)
+Details about the death (optional)

-Whether you’ve never read an obituary in your life or you’re more familiar, you may notice that some obituaries include details about the person’s death while others do not.
+Some obituaries include details about the person’s death while others do not.
 There isn’t a right or wrong answer for including details about a person’s death, and it simply comes down to your (or the family’s) preference.

 For example: Jane passed away due to natural causes.
 Or: Jane passed away after bravely battling cancer for many years.

-Details about their life (encouraged)
+Details about the deceased's life (encouraged)

-Details about their funeral or memorial arrangements
+Details about the funeral or memorial arrangements

 On the other hand, you can choose only to include the date of the memorial service.
 From there, you should also include a point of contact at the funeral home or within your family if someone would like to inquire about attending or to show their support.

 Obituaries can also allow you to let loved ones or other contacts know where they can send flowers or other support.
 It’s also fairly common to ask for donations in lieu of flowers.
 For example, a deceased person may have been involved with a charitable organization or been particularly passionate about a certain cause.
-This would be a great way to honor their memory and help others in need at the same time.
+This would be a great way to honor his or her memory and help others in need at the same time.

 Where Do You Publish an Obituary?

-Other printed — or even digital platforms — may include other community publications or magazines, industry publications, church or religious newsletters, alumni publications, or volunteer newsletters, to name a few.
+Other printed or digital platforms may include other community publications or magazines, industry publications, church or religious newsletters, alumni publications, or volunteer newsletters, to name a few.
 You’ll likely find more helpful tips in this article from Cake about how to submit an obituary to a newspaper or site.